wso2/identity-tools/components/config-model-migrator/README.md

 # New Config Model Migration Tool

-This tool will help to identify the configurations done in the migrated WSO2 Identity Server version which uses old xml config model compared to the default Identity Server which uses new config model.
+This tool will help to identify and migrate the old xml configurations to the new configuration model and create the deployment.toml file, which suites the new config model that comes with Identity Server 5.9.0 or above.

 * It will create the `deployement.toml` file with the existing knowledge that identified before and committed in the `Catalog.csv` file hosted in resources folder of this tool.